justlilith/PortSignals/README.md

 (Translation: The art of living is the art of living and helping.)

 Port Signals is an Internet-native nonprofit/profit-adjacent collective of artistic individuals who work toward a more clear, compassionate, and understandable tomorrow.
+Port Signals creates artful and informative media for public advancement, so that people may better understand and navigate existence.

 ## Quick Links